 The fire pit outside Silver Fir at Summit Central.

 Get an early start and head to The Summit at Snoqualmie for a full day of fun on the mountain.
-Thanks to four unique base areas, snow tubing, snowshoeing, and Nordic trails, there’s something for every skill level and interest.
+Thanks to four unique base areas, snow tubing, snowshoeing, and Nordic trails, there’s something for everyone.
 Alpental offers epic terrain with some of the steepest and deepest runs, while Summit West is great for beginners.

-For lunch, there are plenty of dining options at each base.
-At Alpental, enjoy pizza by the slice and take in the views from the balcony at the Backcountry Bar.
-Broken Tip Bar in the Milwaukee Lodge offers old-school character at Summit East, while the fire pit outside the Silver Fir Lodge at Summit Central is the perfect place to warm up with a hot chocolate.
+You’ll find plenty of dining options at each base.
+At Alpental, enjoy pizza by the slice or brats, while Broken Tip Bar in the Milwaukee Lodge offers old-school character at Summit East.
+The fire pit outside the Silver Fir Lodge at Summit Central is the perfect place to warm up with a hot chocolate.

 Also See: Where to Ski & Snowboard in Washington

-Tip: If you need to rent gear, evo Snoqualmie Pass offers multi-day rentals for snowshoes, skis, and snowboards.
-Grab your gear the day before you need it so you’re ready to hit the ground running the next morning.
+Travel Tip: If you need to rent gear, evo Snoqualmie Pass offers multi-day rentals for snowshoes, skis, and snowboards.
+Grab your gear the day before you need it so you’re ready to hit the ground running.

 Also See: Cozy Winter Getaway Destinations